secretstartups/handbook/customer-success/tam/risk-mitigation/index.html.md

 - **Lack of Engagement/Loss of Champion**

 ## **Discovery into the Risk**
-Based on the identified type of risk, the TAM can use some of the following questions to dig a bit deeper into the risk that may help identify mitigation options...
+Based on the identified type of risk, the CSM can use some of the following questions to dig a bit deeper into the risk that may help identify mitigation options...

 ### Cost/Budget
    - Over License